What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 Knowing this, you will want to ensure you source an organically produced soy protein.

 When it comes to animal proteins, the main thing to look for is whether the animals that provided the milk ate a natural pasture based diet.
-If not, the milk quality will be very different.
+If not, milk quality will be very different.
 So look for 'pasture raised' or 'grass fed' on the label.

 Failing that, if the whey is from cows in New Zealand or Ireland, there is a good chance the animals ate a natural pasture based diet.